-My research interest revolves around the broad topics of machine perception, especially at the intersection of computer vision and natural language processing.
+My research focuses on machine perception, particularly at the intersection of computer vision and natural language processing.
+Currently, I am working on vision-language pre-training and video question answering.

 2023